 There is a function called “Ex.
 Tele Conv.” on the Panasonic Lumix GX8 camera (and probably on most of the other Lumix cameras) that makes it possible to crop an image in camera.
 I saw it described as “useless” in a discussion on a Flickr group some months ago which seemed at bit harsh to me.
-I thought it could be useful there and then and more or less forgot about it afterwards.
+Of course, for RAW shooters, this feature makes no sense as they will get the full readout of the sensor anyway.
 Ex.
-Tele conv. can be set to Zoom, which makes it possible to continue to zoom in when using a lens with electronic zoom after the optical zoom has reached its longest or shortest focal length, but it can also be set to On to get the maximum zoom with any lens.
+Tele conv. can be set to Zoom, which makes it possible to continue to zoom in when using a lens with power zoom (like the Panasonic 14-42 or 45-175) after the optical zoom has reached its longest or shortest focal length, but it can also be set to On to get the maximum zoom with any lens.
 I am going to talk about the last way to use it here.

 I think the Ex.
 M setting can be useful, but personally, I think Ex.
 S is probably too much of a compromise on number of pixels for the 0.6 times extra crop it gives compared to the Ex.
 M picture size.
 Hence, I will disregard the Ex.
 S. setting and only focus on what the Ex.
 M setting can be useful for.
 A 10 MP picture is pixel dense enough that you would have to print really large and look at the print from a really short distance to need more pixels, but a 5 MP image might be a bit low on pixels for a large print.